 Mission STS-135 marked a turning point in space history as Shuttle Atlantis performed the last flight of the Space Shuttle Program.

-The 13-day mission to the International Space Station delivered the Raffaello multi-purpose logistics module containing supplies, logistics and spare parts.
+The 13-day mission to the International Space Station (ISS) delivered the Raffaello multi-purpose logistics module containing supplies, logistics and spare parts.